Banner

 Law 844: The Counselor and the Client: The Corporate Context

 This course is designed to introduce first-year JD students to the commercial, regulatory and institutional environment of contemporary business transactions, and the role of attorneys in advising and facilitating those transactions.
 Students will gain an understanding of the mechanisms, processes and personalities that accompany everyday commercial transactions and will be acquainted with the vocabulary used in business and other organizations.
 The purpose of the course is to provide a greater understanding of the business context in which lawyers function.
 The course is intended for all students whatever their ultimate focus and is not designed particularly for students who intend to practice corporate law.
-Open only to 1Ls.
-Given its introductory nature, first-year students taking Business Associations during the Spring 2023 semester should not take this course.
+Open ONLY to 1Ls.
+Given its introductory nature, first-year students taking Business Associations during the Spring 2024 semester should not take this course.

 Law 853: The Way It All Works: Investing, Negotiating, and Operating in the Real World